brunorijsman/openssl-qkd/doc/implementing-qkd-in-openssl.md

 The work that we did to add [Quantum Key Distribution (QKD)](https://en.wikipedia.org/wiki/Quantum_key_distribution) support to [OpenSSL](https://www.openssl.org/) was based on the [OpenSSL integration challenge](https://github.com/PEQI19/PEQI-OpenSSL) that was designed by [Wojciech Kozlowski](https://www.linkedin.com/in/wojciech-kozlowski/) for the [Pan-European Quantum Internet Hackathon](https://labs.ripe.net/Members/ulka_athale_1/take-part-in-pan-european-quantum-internet-hackathon) hosted at [QuTech](https://qutech.nl/) at the [Delft University of Technology](https://www.tudelft.nl/) on 5 and 6 November, 2019.

-The challenge consists of three parts:
+The challenge consists of two parts:

  1. Add QKD support to OpenSSL by invoking the [ETSI KQD API](https://www.etsi.org/deliver/etsi_gs/QKD/001_099/004/01.01.01_60/gs_QKD004v010101p.pdf).
 Here OpenSSL becomes a consumer of the QKD API.
 The hackathon organizers had provided a mock implementation of the QKD API for testing purposes.